RomanEmperor/Swift-5-Essentials/README.md

 # Swift-5-Essentials
-This repository contains essentials informations regarding swift programming language version 5
+This repository contains essential information regarding swift programming language version 5.0

 Use Xcode Playground to open the files and get ideas about swift programming essentials and their operations.